Top Nameberry Names Around the World Now

 Top Nameberry Names by Country 2021

-Here are the Top 5 most viewed boy and girl names of the year for half of Nameberry's top countries by visitor numbers.
+Here are the Top 5 most popular girl and boy names of the year for a selection of Nameberry's top countries by visitor numbers.

 United Arab Emirates